 What are we changing?
 How are we changing it?
 Why are we making the change?
 What happens if your account is inactive If you don't make any payments and there is no other activity on your account (except on a linked savings account) for six months we may treat your account as inactive.
 We're clarifying in our terms that this also means we won't re-issue any debit card associated with your account.
-To accurately reflect our processes What happens if you stop using your debit card? stop using re-issued where there is no activity on it for six months in a row before the card's
+To accurately reflect our processes What happens if you stop using your debit card?
+We're updating our terms to confirm that your debit card will not be automatically re-issued where there is no activity on it for six months in a row before the card's expiry date.
+You should contact us if you want your debit card to be re-issued.
+To reflect our operations